-A large flat bottomed glass dish or 8 individual glass dessert dishes
+You will also need a large flat bottomed glass dish or 8 individual glass dessert dishes.

 Pour the milk into a pan.

 Stir the vanilla into the milk in the pan and bring to the boil.
-Slowly pour the milk onto the egg mixture, stirring constantly.
-When smooth, pour the mixture back into the pan and cook over a medium heat, stirring until it starts to thicken, about 3 minutes.
+Then slowly pour the milk onto the egg mixture, stirring constantly.
+When smooth, pour the mixture back into a clean pan and cook over a medium heat, stirring until it starts to thicken, about 3 minutes.

 Whisk 150ml (5 fl oz) (⅔ cup) of the cream until thick.
-Using a balloon whisk, whisk the custard to loosen it a little, then whisk in the cream until well blended.
-Pour on top of the raspberries.
+Using a balloon whisk, whisk the custard to loosen it a little and then whisk in the cream until combined.
+Pour over the raspberries.

 Whisk the remaining cream until soft peaks form.
-Using a large spoon, dollop the cream on top of the trifle in the large glass dish or spoon one dollop on top of the trifle in the individual glass dishes.
+Now, to decorate the top, put dollops of cream around the edge of the trifle in the large glass dish or spoon one dollop on top of the trifle in the individual glass dishes.
 Chill for at least 30 minutes.